Network configuration with networkd

 Drop a networkd unit in /etc/systemd/network/

-or inject a unit on boot via a Container Linux Config.
+or inject a unit on boot via a Butane Config.
 Files placed manually on the filesystem will need to reload networkd afterwards with sudo systemctl restart systemd-networkd

 .
-Network units injected via a Container Linux Config will be written to the system before networkd is started, so there are no work-arounds needed.
+Network units injected via a Butane Config will be written to the system before networkd is started, so there are no work-arounds needed.

 Let’s take a look at two common situations: using a static IP and turning off DHCP.